-The Sewer System Management Plan must provide clear protocol for established coordination and collaboration with stormwater and drinking water agencies/department in the Enrollee’s sewer service boundary, including but not limited to:
+The SSMP should provide a protocol to establish coordination and collaboration with stormwater and drinking water agencies/departments in the Enrollee’s sewer service boundary, which should include:

-Routine coordination for daily sanitary sewer system operation and maintenance;
+Routine coordination for sanitary sewer system operation and maintenance;

 Inter-agency coordination and collaboration during and after a spill event;

-Ongoing established coordination for proposed modifications to sanitary sewer system operations and maintenance, as necessary;
+Coordination for proposed modifications to sanitary sewer system operations and maintenance, as necessary; and

-Ongoing established cCoordination for proposed capital improvement projects; and
+Coordination for proposed capital improvement projects, as necessary.

 Updated contact information of local stormwater and drinking water agencies/departments staff for emergency spill response purposes, routine sanitary sewer system operation and maintenance, and applicable planning purposes.